List of amendments to the Constitution of the United States

-Article Five of the United States Constitution details the two-step process for amending the nation's frame of government.
+Article Five of the United States Constitution details the two-step process for amending the nation's plan of government.
 Amendments must be properly proposed and ratified before becoming operative.
 This process was designed to strike a balance between the excesses of constant change and inflexibility.

 An amendment may be proposed and sent to the states for ratification by either: